Melbourne's Forgotten Psychedelic Era - Part One -

 An example of ethnobotanical student activism, University of New South Wales student newspaper article, 1980, October 29, p.
 12. (Tharunka student newspaper).
 Note: For guidance on Australian mushroom identification, a good starting point is the Ethnomycological reference list.

 In the 1990s, as technology developed and the personal computer became more accessible, the advent of the internet played a critical role in shaping counterculture movements.
 The underground techno-cultural movement that emerged across the globe was influenced by a diverse array of psychedelic experiences and counterculture movements that preceded it.
 These were shared at informal gatherings, street parties and “bush doofs” (outdoor dance parties in nature featuring electronic music), and fueled by a DIY mindset and the psychedelic art movement.
+However, there was one significant change that everyone could feel—the traditional division between audience and performer had dissolved.
+Everyone was encouraged to be a "participant" and actively contribute to shaping the event or gathering, creating a sense of unity and shared purpose.
+As Mark Angelo Harrison succinctly put it: “No longer a place to gaze up adoringly at some contrived act strutting about on a pedestal.
+The dance floor had been reclaimed by the people as a free social space: a place where people felt centred, balanced - together” (Harrison, 2023, p.
+26).
 Over several decades, the outdoor party scene evolved from backyard experiments into a full-scale festival culture.

 An academic underground community also emerged in parallel to the party scene, embracing DIY and citizen science philosophies to develop and hone skills related to the cultivation, culture, use and conservation of ethnobotanical plants and fungi.
 This community has sought a deeper understanding of altered states of mind, and the role of entheogens in culture, both ancient and contemporary, with a “grow your own and share your seed” mindset.
 Focusing on harm reduction practices, the community has worked to create a safe space for those advocating for drug law reform.
 It serves as a testing ground for topics not permitted in traditional academia, or beyond the scope of legal practice, and has supported the formation of a network of activists and underground researchers dedicated to reigniting psychedelic research in Australia.
 Also notable are online communities including Shaman-Australis and Bluelight as well as educational charities such as Entheogenesis Australis (EGA).
 Following an EGA psychedelic symposium in Melbourne, it was at an EGA workshop in 2010 with Rick Doblin (MAPS) that the organisation Psychedelic Research in Science & Medicine (PRISM) was conceived, which became pivotal in advancing the next chapters of the psychedelic research narrative in Australia.